 Jairus was a person of influence and importance.
 He was a leader: he spoke and people listened.
 He risked everything to beg for Jesus’ help and now Jesus was wasting time asking who touched him while his daughter lay dying.

 Do you ever feel like Jairus?
 God isn’t moving fast enough for your emergency?
 Angry and impatient that other people’s prayers are getting answered while you are still waiting?

 Jairus was a daddy and wanted to see his daughter healed.
-But dear readers, one of the lessons of this story is that this unnamed woman had a daddy too, and her daddy cared about her needs and he knew she had no one who begged for her healing.
+But, dear readers, one of the lessons of this story is that this unnamed woman had a daddy too, and her daddy cared about her needs and knew she had no one who begged for her healing.
 Jesus stopped and called her forth because he wanted her to know something very important.
 Listen to his words.
-He said, “Daughter, Go in peace and be freed from your suffering.”
+He said, “Daughter, go in peace and be freed from your suffering.”
 He wanted her to know that her daddy (the Heavenly Father) saw her suffering and told Jesus to help her too.

 Jesus wanted her to know that she mattered to God.
 Although her culture rejected her, God did not.
 Although she was judged to be unclean, Jesus declared her whole.
 He wanted her to know that she was a person of value and worth.
-Even in a pressured moment, Jesus took the time to have a conversation with a nameless women who felt unclean, unloved and unimportant.
+Even in a pressured moment, Jesus took the time to have a conversation with a nameless woman who felt unclean, unloved and unimportant.
 He wanted her to know who she was.
 She was a daughter of a daddy who cared.